mattsday/nodejs-cr-helloworld-/README.md

 ## Work in progress
 Slides to accompany the basic demo: https://docs.google.com/presentation/d/1PlgcayXFV7-qaGWFoYw7uzbY8QpIjTPOcTwZ57s0NGc/edit#slide=id.g7864721daf_0_0

+## Pre Req
+***This only works on a public repo***

+Fork the repo, remove the slides link and this section, commit and make the repo publc.

 # Cloud Run Hello World Sample

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)